apache/skywalking/docs/en/swip/readme.md

 1. Start a SWIP discussion at [GitHub Discussion Page](https://github.com/apache/skywalking/discussions/categories/swip) with title `[DISCUSS] xxxx`.
 2. Fill in the sections as described above in `SWIP Template`.
-3. At least one SkyWalking committer commented on the discussion to show interests to adopt it.
+3. At least one SkyWalking committer commented on the discussion to show interest in adopting it.
 4. This committer could update this page to grant a **SWIP ID**, and update the title to `[SWIP-ID NO.] [DISCUSS] xxxx`.
 5. All further discussion could happen on the discussion page.
 6. Once the consensus is made by enough committer supporters, and/or through a mail list vote, this SWIP should be added [here](./) as `SWIP-ID NO.md` and listed in the below as `Known SWIPs`.

-All accepted and proposed SWIPs could be found in [here](https://github.com/apache/skywalking/discussions/categories/swip).
+All accepted and proposed SWIPs can be found in [here](https://github.com/apache/skywalking/discussions/categories/swip).

 ## Known SWIPs

-Next SWIP Number: 5
+Next SWIP Number: 6

 ### Accepted SWIPs